arifng/custom-camunda-keycloak-integration/README.md

 # Custom Camunda with Keycloak Integration

 ## Description
+This project runs as standalone application with `Camunda BPM` and enable all features of camunda bpm.

-This project implements custom endpoints to get data from `Camunda` tables.
+It implements custom endpoints to get data from `Camunda` tables.
 From this project, all camunda endpoints are available, along with that, few custom endpoints implemented.
 For example, I have implemented comments customisation and used best practice to pull data from `H2 database` using `MyBatis` which is recommended by camunda community.
 Anyone can follow this example and implement desired custom endpoints.